mtacker/snowflake-demo/02_github_actions_setup.md

 2) Laptop configurations (VS Code, Snowflake CLI, git CLI for managing secrets)
 3) Create Snowflake database for integration with Github (script provided)
 4) Github setups (create a personal access token)
-5) Configure Snowflake accounts to connect to Github
+5) Configure Snowflake accounts to connect to Github (script provided)
 6) Create an environment file for ease of updating Github secrets
-6) Configure Snowflake accounts to be able to connect to Github (script provided)
-7) AAdd Snowflake account secrets to remote git repository
+7) Update git repository with Snowflake account secrets
 8) Clone this repo, make code changes (DDL), push to repository and verify your changes are reflected in Snowflake

 ## Step 1: Create Snowflake trial accounts